aurae-runtime/community/README.md

 Aurae is made up of 2 main components.

  - A user-side shell called `aurae`.
- - A core daemon that listens over a unix domain socket called `auraed`.
+ - A core daemon that listens over a Unix domain socket called `auraed`.

  That's it.